Digimon Universe: App Monsters: Haru Shinkai

 Haru Shinkai (新海 ハル, Shinkai Haru) is the male protagonist, a 13-year-old boy who likes reading and always saw himself as a secondary character, until he finds the AppliDrive and joins Gatchmon in his fight to stop Leviathan from taking over the world.
 His AppliDrive's color is red, later replaced by a red and gold AppliDrive DUO.
-Gatchmon (ガッチモン, Gacchimon) is Haru's Standard Grade partner Appmon, that is derived from a search app.
+Gatchmon (ガッチモン, Gatchimon) is Haru's Standard Grade partner Appmon, that is derived from a search app.
 He likes to look cool and his search function allows him to learn many things, including other people's secrets and the weak point of his enemies.
 He is voiced by Kokoro Kikuchi.

 Eri Karan

 14 year old Eri Karan (花嵐 エリ, Karan Eri) is a member of the idol group "AppliYama 470".
 Cheerful and lively on the outside, she is actually very lonely.
 Her AppliDrive's color is blue, but is later replaced by a blue and gold AppliDrive DUO.
 She has a tendency to argue with Astra, due to their conflicting egos.
 Dokamon (ドカモン, Dokamon) is Eri's Standard Grade partner robot-like Appmon that was derived from an action game app.
 He has a strong and loyal attitude towards Eri, despite her habit of neglecting him and bossing him around.
 He is voiced by Motoko Kumai.